 London underground station Holborn, Piccadilly & Central Line, Zone 1

 The museum is open Monday to Saturday from 10:00 till 17:00 o'clock.
-Closed on Sundays and public holidays. (link to the homepage at the end of article)
+Closed on Sundays, public holidays and at Christmas time. (link to the homepage at the end of article)

 Tip: Participate in one of the free tours.
 A good opportunity to learn more about the Freemasons and to explore the impressive premises of the Freemasons' Hall.